 They really see themselves as part of a team, which will doesn’t just boost their productivity but it makes them more committed to the company.
 This keeps attrition rates nice and low, as staff are reluctant to leave a company they truly love.
 From a purely financial standpoint, low attrition rates are enough on their own to justify the importance of a strong corporate culture.

 Again, this strong corporate culture will also help bring the right people on board.
 Job applicants will probably be aware of the culture and values from their research.
 This attracts people who really resonate with them and will put in 110% should they get the chance to work for you!

 By developing a strong corporate culture, you can encourage the right kind of employee behavior.
 For example, when it comes to running the business efficiently, collaboration is essential.
 If you reward people for great displays of teamwork, this sends out a signal to the rest of your workforce.
 They see that collaboration is viewed as a positive thing and they’ll be more likely to work together as well!

-If you need ways to communicate your corporate culture and emphasize the values and principles of your business, the answer might just lie in your learning management system.
-Gamification elements let you remind employees of each of the values which define the company, and reward them for demonstrating them.
+If you need ways to communicate your corporate culture and emphasise the values and principles of your business, the answer might just lie in your learning management system.
+Gamification elements let you remind employees of each of the values which define the company and reward them for demonstrating them.

 Corporate culture is an easy thing to overlook, but it is the fuel that keeps your employees engaged and spurs your business on to success.
 With a more engaged workforce, nothing will stand between you and your goals.
 Although it’s important, corporate culture isn’t the only ingredient in a winning engagement solution.
-To find out what else you need, download our Engagement Engine Workbook by clicking the button below.
+To find out what else you need, download our Engagement Engine Workbook!